oddbyte/MC-on-chromebook/README.md

 Run `mkdir /media/removable/<Name of usb, press tab if you dont know it>/.minecraft/ && ln -s /media/removable/<Name of usb>/.minecraft gdlauncher_next` to link the folders.

+# Part 4: Installing fabric mods to make minecraft play above 10 fps.
+Most chromebooks are f\*cking garbage.
+They will not be able to run the latest MC version at anything playable.

+Open the launcher by running `minecraft`.

+Install the launcher, and java, and log in with your minecraft account.

+Press the **+** button in the bottom left of the window.

+Open the CurseForge tab, and search for the modpack named `Fabulously Optimized`, and install it.

+Play minecraft on the modpack on lowest settings, and get like 30 fps.

-You are done, run `minecraft` to open the launcher, and tell your friends about this repo!
+Have fun, and tell your friends about this repo.
+Please Star the repo.
+TY!